Problematy/goodmap/CONTRIBUTING.md

 ### Rule 4: Don't break it

 If your PR is not passing our tests then it won't be allowed to get to our precious code.

-**BIG BUT:** it might happen that a test which could check your code properly hasn't existed yet.
-In this case best way of ensuring your code will be merged is to create such test.
+No one will even review it.

 ## Exceptions